dbt-labs/dbt-athena/README.md

 	current_date AS my_date
 ```

-Iceberg support bucketing as hidden partitions, therefore use the `partitioned_by` config to add specific bucketing conditions.
+Iceberg supports bucketing as hidden partitions, therefore use the `partitioned_by` config to add specific bucketing conditions.

 It is possible to use iceberg in an incremental fashion, specifically 2 strategies are supported:
 * `append`: new records are appended to the table, this can lead to duplicates